 "Madame Red, I delivered a criminal to justice."

 "Madame Red, I sold all your clothes for dinner tonight."

 Who is she to send me to boarding school?
 Who is Mr. Evolution to even consider haughty plans for boarding school?
-What is it but your average, snotty nosed brats who subconsciously contradict that we have to evolve from stupid, dumb toddlers?
+What is it but your average, snotty nosed brats who subconsciously contradict that we have to evolve from stupid, dumb infants?
 They are in fact, equivalent to baby-nosed toddlers.
 Waddling from here to there, giggling because Frank or whatever got the cooties despite owning the age of sixteen or seventeen.
-Actually, now that I think about it, it's all going to be an exact, larger version of school for the last eleven years, only with a prominent unmistakable policy that we had to live with those gobbling, attention-seeking bunch of inflammable geese.
+Actually, now that I think about it, it's all going to be anexact, larger version of school for the last eleven years, only with a prominent unmistakable policy that we had to not only tolerate, but live with those gobbling, attention-seeking bunch of inflammable geese.

 Madame Red was her stage name.
 Angelina was the representation of her soul, hence all the encouraged direction to call her Madame Red.
 She did work terribly hard though, deserving a few life points here and then, always coming 'home' (a dopey apartment room with one small forbidden dog and two shaggy beds) with swollen eyes and goose bumps initiated in her pink flesh that come from her taking of night-shifts.

 We displayed a nonchalant, fine relationship, the one that stayed silent amidst family members and differs from the formal respect we accept.
 I stay out of her meddlesome relationships and problems; she stays out of my antisocial concern-worthy life and gives edible food.
 Give the fam a gold medal for heart-touching feel-good antics that would go into record reality TV shows.
 You know, those ones where the kid is constantly haunted from the ghastly beast under his bed, and there's this little baby input that can shoot poop by command?